 4. Polk Audio T15

-For those who aren’t necessarily audiophiles, but who still want good-quality speakers to complement their vinyl collection, the Polk Audio T15 has proven to be a popular and effective budget option.
+For those who aren’t necessarily audiophiles, but who still want good-quality, compact speakers to complement their vinyl collection, the Polk Audio T15 has proven to be a popular and effective budget option.
 With a solid, no-nonsense MDF shell, they are dependable and study for the price range.
 They are easy to mount on a wall, and their sonic range can be expanded with a Polk subwoofer.
+These speakers are not powered, so you need to have your own amplifier.

-The Edifier R1280DB speakers are similar to Edifier’s S2000 pro speakers, but at a more affordable price point.
+The Edifier R1280DBs speakers are similar to Edifier’s S2000 pro speakers, but at a more affordable price point and are the best vintage speakers.
 Because the R1280DBs are powered, they are more convenient to set up, and they have a range of input options.
-It is easy to connect your phone, turntable, cd player, or other audio devices.
+It is easy to connect your phone, turntable, CD player, or other audio devices.
 With excellent sound quality, these speakers are a perfect option for those who want a more affordable way to access Edifier quality.

 6. Audioengine A5+ Plus Wireless Speaker